 The virus causing COVID-19 is officially known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It belongs to a larger family of viruses called coronavirus.
 Although coronaviruses can affect both animals and humans, only human coronaviruses are known to cause respiratory infections.
-These infections range from mild illnesses such as the common cold to severe illness such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

 People with highest risk of exposure include:

-- Dry cough
+- New or worsening cough

 - Sore throat

 However, some people may develop other more severe complications, such as pneumonia or respiratory failure.
 The risk of severe illness from COVID-19 is higher for certain populations including individuals who are not fully vaccinated, pregnant women, adults aged 60 and older (risk increasing by age), people who have underlying chronic medical conditions (including heart disease, diabetes, lung disease), people living with obesity with a BMI of 40 or higher, and people with weakened immune systems.

 In some cases, COVID-19 infection can lead to long-term symptoms that last for weeks or months after their initial recovery.
 This is known as post COVID-19 condition or long COVID.
 You can experience post COVID-19 condition regardless of the severity of your infection or whether or not you had symptoms while infected.